rollupnc/RollupNC/README.md

 ```
 TODO: implement atomic swaps and fees fields in `Transfer` object

-For each SNARK, we construct a **Transfers Merkle tree**, whose leaves are the transfers processed by the SNARK.
+For each SNARK, we construct a **Transactions Merkle tree**, whose leaves are the transactions processed by the SNARK.

 ## User
 ### Deposits